Sentinels (esports): Valorant

 On September 13, 2023, Sentinels announced the signing of in-game leader Mohamed "johnqt" Ouarid.
 One day later, Sentinels re-signed Zellsis, now as their substitute player.
 Following the signing of Zellsis, Sentinels began a series of multiple off-season events culminating in their participation in the "AfreecaTV Valorant League" in Seoul, South Korea where they finished 1st place after beating Paper Rex.
 This was the last off-season event they participated in ahead of the 2024 season.
 As of February 9, 2024, Sentinels have moved pANcada to the bench and promoted Zellsis to the starting roster.

-In the onset of the 2024 season, Sentinels beat out LOUD 3–2 in the grand final of the Americas Kickoff and qualified for Masters Madrid, As the number one seed representatives from the Americas region.
-Heading into Masters Madrid where they faced off 2 of the top teams from other regions and Loud they dominated group stage with a close 2–1 victory over the home town team Team Heretics, and a 2–0 sweep over EMEA no.1 seed Karmine Corp they headed into the playoffs as the first team to qualify.
-They then beat Loud once again in their first match then lost to GenG in the upper finals, they were knocked down to the lower finals where they faced an elimination match against PaperRex.
+In the onset of the 2024 season, Sentinels beat out LOUD 3–2 in the grand final of the Americas Kickoff and qualified for Masters Madrid, as the number one seed representatives from the Americas region.
+Heading into Masters Madrid, where they faced off 2 of the top teams from other regions, Loud dominated the group stage with a close 2–1 victory over the hometown team, Team Heretics, and a 2–0 sweep over EMEA no.1 seed Karmine Corp.
+They headed into the playoffs as the first team to qualify.
+They then beat Loud once again in their first match, then lost to GenG in the upper finals.
+They were knocked down to the lower finals, where they faced an elimination match against PaperRex.
 In a Bo5 series they won 3–1 over PRX and headed into the grand finals vs Geng; on March 24, 2024, they defeated Gen.G 3–2 in the grand final, earning the organization their second Masters trophy (and becoming the only organization to do so).
 As well, TenZ becomes the second player to have won two Masters titles, and Sacy becomes the first player to have won both a Champions and a Masters title.